devDucks/astroarch/README.md

 AstroArch runs on any raspberry capable to run aarch64 OS, this means `Raspberry Pi 4` and of course `Raspberry Pi 5`

 # Download
-Please use this link to download the latest astroarch gzipped img file => https://drive.google.com/file/d/1S4lGyRT1soCdO8QAUk5gmDEXj6T2_b2g/view
+Please use this link to download the latest astroarch gzipped img file => UNAVAILABLE AT THE MOMENT - WE ARE BUILDING THE 2.0 IMAGE

 # Flash the img to an SD
 If you prefer a GUI, use [balenaHetcher](https://www.balena.io/etcher/) otherwise you can use the unix `dd` to flash it, and if you are using `dd` I think